dodolab/xmplayer/README.md

 # XM PLAYER

 Serverless player for XM tracker files.
-Contains a simple UI and XM engine, both written in TypeScript.
+Contains a simple UI and XM engine, both written in *TypeScript*.

+Uses Parcel Bundler as a local file server.

 **Budget: ~150 hours of work.**

 ![XM Player screenshot](docs/screenshot.png)

 ## Installation
-* create folder `assets/mods` and move your own files to this directory (only files with XM extension are supported)
+* create folder `assets/mods` and move your own files to this directory (only files with XM extension are supported).
 * type `npm install`
 * type `npm start`
+* `deploy.js` script is a NodeJS script that will go through all your XM files and create `files.json`.
+This file will be used by the UI player to select random files to play.
 * connect to `localhost:1234/index.html`

 ## Architecture